An Urgent Message About

 According to Webster's new world dictionary, the word "natural" means, "produced or existing in nature; not artificial."
 By that definition, anything derived from plants, animals or elements found on planet Earth could earn the "all natural" label.

 The key is in understanding that it's the process that's unnatural, not the source.
 When you chemically or structurally alter food ingredients into a form that no longer appears anywhere in nature, it's no longer natural, folks.
 Regardless, of what the food manufacturers claim.
-This make the difference between natural vs organic.
+This makes the difference between natural vs organic.

 In the food industry today, there's NO official definition of "all natural."
 It means whatever the food companies want it to mean.
 It can mean, for example, that all the chemicals found in the product simply aren't listed on the label.
 (There's no requirement for food companies to list chemical contaminants found in their foods.)